Gunjal-Aditi/Business_Insights-360/README.md

         - There are 14 different categories, Like Internal HDD, Keyboard
         - There are different variants available for the same product
     - fact_forecast_monthly
-        - This table is used to forecast the customer’s need in advance, which can help in
+        - This table is used to forecast the customer’s needs in advance, which can help in
             - Higher customer satisfaction
-            - Reduced cost in warehouses for storage purpose
-        - The table is denormalized by data engineering team, as it is a data warehouse which is aimed to be used for analytical work.
+            - Reduced cost in warehouses for storage purposes The table is denormalized by the data engineering team, as it is a data warehouse intended for analytical work.
         - All the date of the month will be replaced by the start date of the month
-        - It will have all the column names and in the end it will have the forecast quantity need of the customer
+        - It will have all the column names and in the end, it will have the forecast quantity need of the customer
     - fact_sales_monthly
-        - This table is more or less is same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of forecast value.
+        - This table is more or less is same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of the forecast value.
 - gdb056
     - freight_cost
         - This table has details of travel cost and other cost for each market with fiscal year